Tokenize Anything via Prompting: Introduction

+We start by introducing a promptable tokenization and captioning framework (\cref{fig:overview}), that enables simultaneous segmentation, recognition, and captioning.
+This requires a unified model capable of abstracting general-purpose representations, \eg, mask tokens and semantic tokens, given flexible prompting that cues any region of interest.
+We follow SAM's architecture, but upgrade its mask decoder into a generic image decoder, where an additional semantic token is produced for each predicted mask.
+The mask token contributes to pixel-wise segmentation, similar to SAM, while the semantic token is responsible for region-level semantic prediction.
+By leveraging the semantic token, the model can concurrently address the open-vocabulary classification task through an MLP head, and the promptable captioning task with a lightweight text decoder using an auto-regressive process.
+We refer to this model as TAP, an acronym for \textbf{T}okenize \textbf{A}nything via \textbf{P}rompting, as illustrated in \cref{fig:insight}b.

-\paragraph{}Training such a highly performant and generalizable foundation model necessitates a diverse, large-scale dataset.
+Training such a highly performant and generalizable model necessitates a diverse, large-scale dataset.
 Nevertheless, there is currently no web-scale data source available for simultaneous segmentation and recognition.
 SA-1B~\cite{sam} constructs 1.1B high-quality mask annotations on 11M images for training a segmentation foundation model, \eg, SAM.
-On the other hand, LAION-2B~\cite{schuhmann2022laion} collects 2B image-text pairs from the web, enabling the training of generalizable recognition models, \eg, CLIP.
-To address this challenge posed by the lack of aligned data, we introduce the SemanticSA-1B dataset (see \cref{fig:insight}c).
+Conversely, LAION-2B~\cite{schuhmann2022laion} collects 2B image-text pairs from the web, facilitating the training of generalizable recognition models, \eg, CLIP.
+To address the challenge posed by the lack of aligned data, we introduce the \textit{SemanticSA-1B} dataset (see \cref{fig:insight}c).
 This dataset implicitly integrates web-scale semantics from LAION-2B into SA-1B.
-Specifically, for each segmented region in SA-1B, we extract the distribution over a concept vocabulary predicted by a powerful CLIP model with 5B parameters, trained on massive LAION image-text pairs.
+Specifically, for each segmented region within SA-1B, we extract its concept distribution over a concept vocabulary as its semantic prior, which is predicted by a powerful CLIP model trained on massive LAION image-text pairs.
+As a result, the SA-1B data, along with LAION-2B priors, contribute to our pre-training dataset.

-\paragraph{}With SemanticSA-1B dataset, we train a unified and generalizable model capable of simultaneously segmenting, recognizing, and captioning anything.
-This is achieved by merging CLIP's capabilities within SAM's architecture, leveraging the web-scale semantics and segmentation masks.
-We refer to this model as TAP, short for \textbf{T}okenize \textbf{A}nything via \textbf{P}rompting, as illustrated in \cref{fig:insight}b.
-Specifically, given an image and a visual prompt, TAP tokenizes the region of interest into a mask token and a semantic token.
-The mask token queries for pixel-wise segmentation, similar to SAM, while the semantic token is responsible for region-level semantic prediction.
-Our TAP model is trained end-to-end with joint masks and semantics from the beginning.
-By leveraging the semantic token, we can concurrently address the open-vocabulary classification task with an MLP head, and the promptable captioning task with a lightweight text decoder using an auto-regressive process.